atharva162/react-redux-shopping-cart/README.md

-# Getting Started with Create React App
+# Shopping cart website

-A mini shopping cart website build utilising React.js, Redux, and CSS3.
+A mini shopping cart website build utilising React.js, Redux, and CSS3 made as a learning attempt to redux.

 ## Features:-